MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ## Azure Information Protection service and Azure Rights Management service

-Read this section before you start using the PowerShell commands when your organization uses Azure Information Protection and the Azure Rights Management data protection service, or just the the Azure Rights Management service.
+Read this section before you start using the PowerShell commands when your organization uses Azure Information Protection and the Azure Rights Management data protection service, or just the Azure Rights Management service.

 ### Prerequisites

-In addition to the prerequisites for installing the AzureInformationProtection module, there are additional prerequisite for the Azure Information Protection service and the Azure Rights Management data protection service:
+In addition to the prerequisites for installing the AzureInformationProtection module, there are additional prerequisites for the Azure Information Protection service and the Azure Rights Management data protection service:

 1. The Azure Rights Management service must be activated.